dotnet/AspNetCore.Docs/aspnet/mvc/controllers/dependency-injection.rst

   :emphasize-lines: 6
   :lines: 29-30,43-47
   :dedent: 8

 .. note:: This particular service could be implemented using any of several different lifetime options (``Transient``, ``Scoped``, or ``Singleton``).
 Be sure you understand how each of these scope options will affect the behavior of your service. `Learn more <http://docs.asp.net/en/latest/fundamentals/dependency-injection.html>`_.

 Once the service has been configured, running the application and navigating to the home page should display the time-based message as expected:

 .. image:: dependency-injection/_static/server-greeting.png

-.. tip:: To see how `explicitly requesting dependencies <http://deviq.com/explicit-dependencies-principle>`_ in controllers makes code easier to test, learn more about `unit testing <https://docs.asp.net/en/latest/testing/unit-testing.html>`_ ASP.NET 5 applications.
+.. tip:: To see how `explicitly requesting dependencies <http://deviq.com/explicit-dependencies-principle>`_ in controllers makes code easier to test, learn more about `unit testing <https://docs.asp.net/en/latest/testing/unit-testing.html>`_ ASP.NET Core 1.0 applications.

-ASP.NET 5's built-in dependency injection supports having only a single constructor for classes requesting services.
+ASP.NET Core 1.0's built-in dependency injection supports having only a single constructor for classes requesting services.
 If you have more than one constructor, you may get an exception stating:

 	An unhandled exception occurred while processing the request.